Kudoshi/WPF-SimpleCRUD/README.md

 # WPF-SimpleCRUD
-A simple CRUD that connects to SQL Server.
+A simple CRUD that connects to SQL Server made for WPF.

+Made as a test to learn WPF

 Has two methods of implementation.
 - Simple everything into one file (view + model)